-Multi-wavelength optical/near-infrared/mid-infrared imaging, spectroscopy, and optical/near-infrared polarimetry.
-Large field of view ($\sim 5-10$ " or larger) will be needed to study Kuiper-belt-like disk morphologies in nearby systems.
+Multi-wavelength (preferably visual to mid-infrared) imaging, spectroscopy, and visual or near-infrared polarimetry.
+Large field of view ( $\sim 5-10$ " or larger) will be needed to study Kuiper-belt-like disk morphologies in nearby systems.

 6. Exoplanet Characterization